lgp171188/launchpad/lib/lp/bugs/stories/standalone/xx-filebug-package-chooser-radio-buttons.rst

-The +filebug pages for a distribution and distribution package present a simple package selection widget, where you can either select the package in which you think the bug occurrs, or say "I don't know".
+The +filebug pages for a distribution and distribution package present a simple package selection widget, where you can either select the package in which you think the bug occurs, or say "I don't know".

 The default on the distribution +filebug page is "I don't know".
 We will use the advanced filebug form to skip searching for dupes.